samasthiti/samasthiti/_house-plans/sona-ji.md

 **Specification of plan -**

-**Ground floor:** a kitchen, a drawing room, a bathroom, a master bedroom with an attached bathroom, parking, a porch, and a staircase.
+**Ground floor:** a kitchen, a drawing room, a bathroom, a bedroom, a master bedroom with an attached bathroom, parking, a porch, and a staircase.

 **First floor:** Staircase tower room.